vitorstabile/logic-programming-with-java-basics/README.md

 #### <a name="chapter4part1"></a>Chapter 4 - Part 1: Introduction to Arrays: Storing Collections of Data

+Arrays are fundamental data structures in Java, allowing you to store and manage collections of elements of the same type.
+They provide a way to organize data efficiently and perform operations on multiple values using a single variable name.
+Understanding arrays is crucial for various programming tasks, from simple data storage to complex algorithms.
+This lesson will cover the basics of declaring, initializing, accessing, and looping through arrays in Java, laying the groundwork for more advanced data manipulation techniques.

 In programming, "vector" is the name given to one-dimensional arrays.

 Array is a data Structure: